collabscore/documents/devdoc/annotations.md

 properties of an annotation help to understand the context of its creation and usage.
 These concepts are now detailed.

-### Resources and fragments

-A resource is an object located at a specific URL.
-In practice, it can be a document, a fragment of a document or any service yielding such a representation.
-In CollabScore, we deal with either *full Resource*, or
-(more frequently) *resource fragments* (aka *specific resources* in the W3C document).
-A resource fragment is described by two fields:

- - *source*, the resource URL
- - a fragment *selector*

-The fragment selector tells how to extract the fragment representation from the source.
-Its specific representation depends on the source media: it can be a region (images), a temporal interval (audio and video), an XPath expression.
-Therefore a fragment selector is described by:

- - a *conforms_to* field that states the fragment selection mechanism  (for instance, https://www.w3.org/TR/media-frags/)
- - a *value* that gives the selector expression

-### Representing targets and bodies

-The target of an annotation is always a resource (or resource fragment).
-The body is either

- - a resource or resource fragment ("Resource body" in the W3C model),
- - a simpled text ("Textual body" in the W3C model)

-### Creator

-The creator of an annotation is a triplet ``(id, type, name)`` where ``type``is either ``Person`` or ``Software``.

 ### Annotation model, concepts and style

 In CollabScore, an *annotation model* represents the purpose of annotating a music item.
 It consists of a